 - 1 Choose the Settings→Emulator Config→Hardware...
-(ALT, S, E, H) command. - 2 Enter a number from 1 to 7 in the "BKPT Number for Software Breakpoint" text box. - 3 Choose the OK button to exit the Emulator Config dialog box.
+(ALT, S, E, H) command. - 2 Enter a number from 1 to 7 in the "Software Breakpoint Vector" text box. - 3 Choose the OK button to exit the Emulator Config dialog box.

 When breakpoints are set, the program opcodes are replaced with the specified BKPT instruction.
 The number indicates the exception vector to use in processing the BKPT.